 All students who are admitted and enter the Duke Ph.D. program receive annual stipends in addition to having their tuition and fees paid.
-For the academic year 2016-17, the stipend amount of $22,470 covers nine months of living expenses, in addition to one year of health insurance which the graduate school pays.
+For the academic year 2020-21, the stipend amount of $24,300 covers nine months of living expenses, in addition to one year of health insurance which the Graduate School pays.
 Full funding is provided during your first 5 years in the program.
-The department requires that a FAFSA (Free Application for Federal Student Aid) be filled out every year by all students beginning with those entering in 2007.
+The department requires that a FAFSA (Free Application for Federal Student Aid) be filled out every year by all students.
 The application can be found at: https://fafsa.ed.gov/

 Note: incoming students receive their award letters directly from the Graduate School as part of our offer of admission.